-Term insurance is the most common type of life insurance and pays out only if you die within the term.
-For example, you might take out a 25-year policy so your family could claim if you were to die within 25 years.
-Of course, if you died later, there would be no payout.
+Term policies, the most common type of life insurance, only pay out if you die within the duration agreed in the policy.
+For example, if you take out a term life policy for 25 years, your family can claim if you die during this 25-year period.

-Does the payout stay the same no matter when you die?
+Does your life insurance pay out stay the same no matter when you die?

-If you buy level term insurance, the pay-out is the same whether you die in year one or year 25.
-An alternative is decreasing term insurance, where the pay-out gradually gets smaller over the term.
+This depends on the life insurance policy you buy.
+If you buy level term insurance, the pay-out is the same whether you die in year one or in the 25th year.

-How do I decide the length of the term?
+How do I decide the length of the life insurance term?